AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Location    : F10
 - Discoveries : 1 : Atractium
 - Inventions  : 5 : Energy Shotgun, Energy Sniper, Energy Assult Rifle, Energy Pistol, Cryo Pod
-- Origin      : Southeast Asia, Cambodia
-- Education   : Elon University
-- History     : Nuclear Engineer / Web Developer
+- History     : Nuclear Engineer
 - In the year 2032 Dr.SoLazs discovered the gem Atractium on the planet Mars.
 In the year 2038 Dr.SoLazs Developed the Cryo Pod.
 Dr.SoLazs helped Dr.Krieger and Dr.Onyx develop the energy pistol and the energy shotgun in the year 2039, She later helped them develop the energy sniper and the energy assult rifle in the year 2043.
 Dr.SoLaz is infamous for her resourcefulness.
 >**Dr.SGK**